Press Release 12.07.20

 Tim Walsh is outside counsel for the nuclear power industry.
 He handles a variety of matters, including complex technical litigation, internal investigations, whistleblower claims, and appellate matters for the industry.

 Tim works on a variety of nuclear energy issues, involving litigation, regulatory, and transactional matters.
-Those matters have included litigation and other legal matters under the Atomic Energy Act and implementing regulations; the Nuclear Waste Policy Act; the National Environmental Policy Act; and whistleblower litigation under the Energy Reorganization Act before the Nuclear Regulatory Commission (NRC), the Department of Labor Occupational Safety and Heath Administration, and the Department of Energy.
+Those matters have included litigation and other legal matters under the Atomic Energy Act and implementing regulations; the Nuclear Waste Policy Act; the National Environmental Policy Act; and whistleblower litigation under the Energy Reorganization Act before the Nuclear Regulatory Commission (NRC), the Department of Labor Occupational Safety and Health Administration, and the Department of Energy.
+Tim also presents frequently to nuclear energy companies on Safety Conscious Work Environment issues.
+His speaking engagements also include Continuing Legal Education seminars to firm clients, including on issues such as “Social Media in the Workplace.”

 J.D., Georgetown University Law Center, 2004